 - Cutting-edge Digital Product Engineering: Applying latest technologies for integrated product development through our core competence in mechanical, silicon & embedded, electronics, electrical and software systems.
-These span areas from lightweight composite aero-structures to high performance turbomachinery equipment to human-factor engineered medical devices. - Connecting the Physical and Digital Worlds: By enabling IoT-enabled connected systems, machines, processes, and smart spaces, we bridge the gap between the physical and digital realms, making everything smarter and more efficient.
-From helping build smart factories for premier aerospace MRO firms to award-winning connected & autonomous vehicle solutions with collision avoidance technology. - Advanced Networks & Connectivity: We transform traditional network models into advanced, secure, and reliable network infrastructure, enhancing connectivity with services including software-defined, 5G, & edge networks.
+These span areas from lightweight composite aero-structures to high performance turbomachinery equipment to human-factor engineered medical devices and software products and platforms. - Connecting the Physical and Digital Worlds: By enabling IoT-enabled connected systems, machines, processes, and smart spaces, we bridge the gap between the physical and digital realms, making everything smarter and more efficient.
+From helping build smart factories for premier aerospace MRO firms to award-winning connected & autonomous vehicle solutions. - Advanced Networks & Connectivity: We transform traditional network models into advanced, secure, and reliable network infrastructure, enhancing connectivity with services including software-defined, 5G, & edge networks.
 We help develop and deploy AI-powered media and entertainment platforms.
-We are also transforming our clients' workplace collaboration with our innovative unified communications services and contact center transformation on cloud. - Incubating Emerging Technology Innovation: We are developing capabilities in emerging offerings like NextGen Mobility, Private 5G Networks, AI-First Engineering.
+We are also transforming our clients' workplace collaboration with our innovative unified communications services and contact center transformation on cloud / voice AI solutions.

+• Incubating Emerging Technology Innovation: We have expanded capabilities in emerging offerings like NextGen Mobility, Private 5G Networks, and AI-First Engineering.
 We have a vibrant partner ecosystem with leading technology players, industry bodies and academia to fuel this.
-Specialized acquisitions like Kaleidoscope Innovation, a full-spectrum product design, development and insights firm innovating across medical, consumer and industrial markets, bolsters our capability to innovate and make meaningful impact through a combination of cutting-edge technologies.
+Specialized acquisitions like Kaleidoscope Innovation, a full-spectrum product design, development and insights firm innovating across medical, consumer and industrial markets, InSemi a leading semiconductor design and embedded services provider bringing niche design skills at scale, and in-tech, focused on automotive, rail-road and smart industry sectors especially for the next phase of automotive innovation in the arena of software defined vehicles, bolster our capabilities to innovate and make meaningful impact through a combination of cutting-edge technologies.